Agrichemical spraying

 Who should I talk to about chemical spraying?

-Before you begin, you should talk to your regional council land management officer as the use of chemicals is regulated by councils and the Resource Management Act 1991.
-They’ll be able to help you find someone to talk to about chemical usage and the best approach for your land.
+If you're treating large areas, talk to your regional council land management officer as the use of chemicals is regulated by councils and the Resource Management Act 1991.
+They can help you find someone to talk to about chemical usage and the best approach for your land.
+Agrichemical providers and contractors are also a useful source of advice.

 Will chemicals affect my seedlings?

-Tane's Tree Trust has information on using herbicides when preparing grass sites for planting natives.
+Tāne's Tree Trust has information on using herbicides when preparing grass sites for planting natives.

 Health and safety when using chemicals